janwilmake/dorm-xlogin/README.md

 - ✅ Remove stripe webhook into separate handler for now.
 This'd be a different middleware.

+- ✅ updated to use latest dorm version that has migrations and other better stuff

 - Make `x-oauth-template` fully oauth2.1 compatible.
 Use `oauth21-mcp-openapi` as guideline.
 Make this a middleware that takes the dorm client, and assumes a table structure.

 - Implement spec of https://murlprotocol.com with this template as middleware, such that the flow becomes: